Skip to content

 SectionWhat You’ll Find

-Architecture11 design principles, 9-screen flow overview, data source mapping, security requirements
+ArchitectureRegulatory design principles, onboarding flow overview, data source mapping, security requirements

-User JourneyDetailed specification for each of the 9 onboarding screens with vendor integration points
+User JourneyDetailed specification for each onboarding step with SEBI-mandated data capture requirements

 OperationsBatch pipelines, exchange registration, 6-attribute matching, admin workflow, status machine